Jboghaert/proj-goto-1/README.md

 ```
 $ docker -H DUCKIEBOT_NAME.local run -it --name dt-core-goto1 -v /data:/data --privileged --rm --net host duckietown/dt-core:daffy /bin/bash
 ```
-Then, once inside the root, navigate to the `` directory and then install the text editor *vim* to change the boolean value within the correct file.
+Then, once inside the root, navigate to the `packages/duckietown_demos/launch` directory and then install the text editor *vim* to change the boolean value within the correct file.
 ```
 $ cd packages/duckietown_demos/launch
 $ apt-get update
 $ apt-get install vim
 $ vim indefinite_navigation.launch
 ```
-Once inside the file, press *i* to edit, and *:wq* to close and save the file.
+Once inside the file, press *"i"* to edit, and `esc` followed by *":wq"* to close and save the file.
 Then, launch the altered `indefinite_navigation`:
 ```
 $ roslaunch duckietown_demos indefinite_navigation.launch veh:="maserati4pgts"
 ```